Last Updated on 5 days by admin

-If you happen to visit Korea, have watched tons of K-drama, or just staying here for some time, you must have come across the word Noraebang (노래방).
+If you happen to visit Korea, have watched tons of K-drama, or are just staying here for some time, you must have come across the word Noraebang (노래방).
 Let’s break down what the word actually means.
 “Norae (노래)” means sing, and “bang (방)” means room; therefore it is basically a room where people sing, and you have guessed it right, a karaoke bar.

 What is Noraebang?

-Noraebang is mostly a private room where you and your friends, family, co-workers, classmates, and business associates can play music videos and sing out the lyrics with the caption provided in the videos itself.
+Noraebang is mostly a private room where you and your friends, family, co-workers, classmates, and business associates can play music videos and sing out the lyrics with the caption provided in the videos themselves.
 The system enables you to sing with musical accompaniment.
-Within these enclosed doors, limited to you and your companions, you finally get a safe environment, free of judgment to sing, whatever you want, however you want.
+Within these enclosed doors, limited to you and your companions, you finally get a safe environment, free of judgment, to sing, whatever you want, however you want.

 Is It Expensive?